Bible college: History

-Bible colleges differs from other theological institutions in their missionary perspective.
+Bible colleges differ from other theological institutions in their missionary perspective.
 In Europe, the first schools that could be classified in this category are St. Chrischona Theological Seminary founded in 1840 by Christian Friedrich Spittler in Bettingen, Switzerland, and the Pastors' College (affiliated with the Baptist Union of Great Britain) established in 1856 by Baptist Pastor Charles Spurgeon at London in the United Kingdom.

 In the United States and Canada, the origins of the Bible college movement are in the late 19th-century Bible institute movement.
 The first Bible schools in North America were founded by Canadian Pastor A. B. Simpson (Nyack College in 1882) of the Christian and Missionary Alliance, and D. L. Moody (Moody Bible Institute in 1887).
 Many were established as a reaction against established theological colleges and seminaries, which conservatives believed were becoming increasingly liberal and undermining traditional Evangelical Christian teachings, such as Biblical inerrancy.

 The American Bible college movement developed in reaction to the secularization of U.S. higher education.
 The "Bible institute/college movement" has been described as "a protest to the inroads of secularization in higher education and as a base for the education of lay workers and full-time Bible teachers, evangelists, and pastors".
 As one historian put it, "It is not a coincidence that the Bible institute movement grew up during the very period when the philosophy of naturalism became prevalent in American education".
 Between 1882 and 1920, 39 Bible schools were founded in the United States.

 In 1995, a campus of the New Orleans Baptist Theological Seminary in the United States was established at the Louisiana State Penitentiary following an invitation from the prison warden, Burl Cain.
 The school has contributed to a significant reduction in the rate of violence in the prison.
 In 2016, Cain founded the Prison Seminaries Foundation, an organization that has various member seminaries in American prisons.